Back to all posts

 The idea of a barefoot massage might sound unusual, but it’s a highly refined and controlled art form.
 Your therapist isn’t just walking on your back.
 Instead, they use the overhead bars to carefully manage their weight and position, ensuring every movement is precise and intentional.
 Using the broad, soft surfaces of their feet, they apply long, gliding strokes that help to stretch shortened muscles and relieve tension.
 This technique is the core of Ashiatsu Deepfeet Bar Therapy, allowing for a deep compression that can release trigger points, improve posture, and create a sense of openness throughout the body.

-How It Differs From a Hands-On Massage
+How Is It Different From a Hands-On Massage?

 The biggest difference between Ashiatsu and a traditional hands-on massage comes down to the quality of the pressure.
 While a deep tissue massage often uses smaller tools like thumbs and elbows to target specific knots, this can sometimes feel sharp or uncomfortable.
 Ashiatsu, on the other hand, uses the entire surface of the foot to apply pressure.
 This distributes the force more evenly, creating a deep, consistent compression that feels both powerful and gentle.
 It allows your muscles to relax and accept the deep work without tensing up, leading to a more effective and enjoyable release of chronic pain and tension.